 A major in Asian Studies is rewarding for students of all backgrounds, as the global presence of Asia becomes ever more visible.
 This degree offers students career opportunities in law, business, government, journalism, arts, education, post-secondary education, and more.

-Applicants must first successfully receive a minimum grade of B in at least two Asia content courses.
+Students are encouraged to apply to the major shortly after successfully receiving a minimum grade of B in at least two Asia content courses.
 These may include one language course, but writing seminars do not fulfill the requirement.
 The major must be declared no later than the second semester of the junior year.
 Admission to the major after the start of the seventh semester will be by petition only.

-The majors can choose an additional major (double major) in another discipline.
-Courses taken to complete a double major also fulfill the normal requirement for elective units.
+The majors can choose additional majors (double/triple major) in another discipline.
+Courses taken to complete another major also fulfill the normal requirement for elective units.
+Maximum of 15 transfer credits from courses taken outside of Cornell may be applied toward the major.
 Because the field is so vast, each major works closely with a faculty advisor to design an academic program which meets individual interests, abilities, and career goals.

-Completion of the major requires 30 credits at the 2200 level and beyond with a minimum grade of B (S/U not accepted), including:
+Completion of the major requires 30 credits at the 2000 level and above with a minimum grade of B (S/U not accepted), including:

 - 1 course at the 3300 level.

 - At least 1 course from two of the Asian Studies course categories (RL, SC, LL).
 See below.

 - A maximum of 6 credits of language study beyond those required for proficiency may be used.